 Apart from ex officio military members what has been the background of the members of the Memorial’s Council?
 The table below analyses the composition of the Council at five-year intervals from 1985.
 The final entry is for the Council at 1 July 2016 to take in the two most recent appointments (now updated to July 2018).

 Source: Australian War Memorial Annual Reports from 1984-85 on.
 Where there was a change of member during the year, we have counted the member who was in office at the end of the year.
 We have counted as ‘military’ members only those who were designated as ‘Retired’ from military service or who listed a military decoration.
 In two cases, where the member had served in the defence forces but later became a parliamentarian, and one case where a former serviceman later became a bishop, we have counted the member as ‘civilian’.

 The table shows that in five out of seven sample years (six out of eight if we include 2018), members with a military background have made up a majority of the Council.
 Given that only three positions are ex officio military, it is clear that these majorities have come about through appointments by the Minister of the day.

 Further, the great bulk of these non ex officio military appointments have been of former senior officers; there has always been a lot of brass in Memorial Council meetings.
-(The two most recent appointments are a welcome change from the emphasis on seniority.)
+(The two 2016 appointments of Bown and Keighran were a welcome change from the emphasis on seniority.)
 Adding to the military cast was the presence between 1996 and 2012 of Major General Steve Gower AO (Ret’d) as director, followed in that role by the Hon Dr Brendan Nelson AO, a former Minister for Defence.